-Based on the EU Regulation (EC) 216/2008, the EU Commission has issued, amongst others, Regulation (EU) 748/2012.
-Annexed to this Regulation is Annex I (Part 21), with Section A Technical Requirements and Section B Procedures for Competent Authorities.
+Based on the EU Regulation (EC) 2018/1139, the EU Commission has issued Regulation (EU) 748/2012 and.
+Annexed to this Regulation is Annex I - Part 21, with Section A Technical Requirements and Section B Procedures for Competent Authorities.
 In addition the EU Commission issued Regulation (EU) 2019-897 of 12 March 2019 amending Commission Regulation (EU) No 748-2012

-This course discusses in general terms the legal and regulatory system, as defined through (EC) 216/2008, and in detail Annex I - Part 21 of (EU) 748/2012 as well as (EU) 2019-897.
+This course presents in general terms the legal and regulatory system, as defined by (EC) 2018/1139, and in detail Annex I - Part 21 of (EU) 748/2012 as well as (EU) 2019-897.
 It addresses the EASA design approval process and under which conditions a Type Certificate, Restricted Type Certificate, a Supplemental Type Certificate and an ETSO Authorisation will be issued by EASA.

-At the end of the training, attendees will have a general understanding of Annex I (Part 21), Section A and Section B. Note: The handout material, e.g. the power point presentations book and the EASA Easy Access Rule of Annex I (Part 21) can be consulted during the e-examination.
+At the end of the training, attendees will have a general understanding of Annex I - Part 21, Section A and Section B. Note: The handout material, e.g. the power point presentations book and the EASA Easy Access Rule of Annex I - Part 21 can be consulted during the JAA-TO e-examination.

 The following subjects will be addressed: